Mobile Learning | Viewpoint

 Allowing mobile device use within clear parameters makes it less likely that students will use them inappropriately, Peters said.
 "Knowing that I will let them turn on their phone to take a picture of something decreases the risk that they are going to be sneaky about cell phone use.
 They know that I will allow it when it is necessary."

-Susan Bearden is the director of information technology at Holy Trinity Episcopal Academy in Melbourne, FL.
-She blogs at www.susanmbearden.com.
+Susan Bearden is the Director of Information Technology at Holy Trinity Episcopal Academy in Melbourne, FL, and is the co-moderator of #edtechchat and #digcit chat.
+Follow her on Twitter at @s_bearden.